 Vaccine impact models for

-We are looking for models that are already developed (rather than in an early stage of development) and are thus able to provide the outputs we require.
+We are primarily looking for models that are already developed and are able to provide the outputs we require.
+However, we are willing to consider applications from models currently in development, which are working towards being able to provide required outputs.
 As model inputs, we provide demographic data and estimates of vaccine coverage.
 We do not provide disease-specific data.

 The primary objective of the Consortium is to model vaccine impact, and the modelling groups are responsible for calculating disease burden defined as: i) number of cases averted; ii) number of deaths averted; and iii) Disability-Adjusted Life Years (DALYs) averted.

-Models selected to join the Consortium will need to provide estimates for a total set of 98 countries (or 26 countries for meningitis A).
-These include all Gavi-support eligible countries (historic and current) where the specific disease is endemic.
+Models selected to join the Consortium will need to provide estimates for a total set of 112 countries.
+These include all Gavi-support eligible countries (historic and current).

 The secretariat provides the modellers with the relevant input data (demography and vaccination coverage).
 The modelling groups are required to submit the disease burden calculations for at least three different scenarios through the Consortium delivery platform.
 Hence, the outputs need to follow a specific format.

-For the purposes of this RfP, we ask the applicants to submit a set of test estimates using the same format, but only for one country (Nigeria).
+For the purposes of this RfP, we ask the applicants to submit a set of test estimates using the same format, but only for one pre-defined country.
 Applicants will be required to submit central estimates and a limited set of stochastic estimates.
 More details can be found in the output specifications guidance (pdf).

 The Consortium has developed a set of standards that all Consortium models are required to meet to successfully produce the desired outputs.
 The minimum standards are firm criteria for inclusion into the Consortium, whereas the desirable characteristics are aspirational.
 The review committee will evaluate all model-candidates against these criteria.